A Wisconsin Senate Democrat leader has asked for a meeting with the governor of Wisconsin on the Illinois border for crying out loud.

 How does that happen?

-Well, I guess that's that's just me.
+Well, I guess that's just me.

-Here's the pr the prevailing view.
+Here's the prevailing view.

 I'll just tell you this.

-The prevailing view is that to delve into this in a in the in the context of a presidential campaign any further than simply delineating policy differences is a loser.
+The prevailing view is that to delve into this in the context of a presidential campaign any further than simply delineating policy differences is a loser because people do not want to hear that their president's a bad guy.

 That is a losing proposition to try to make that case.

-And by bad guy, I mean somebody who has uh reform ideas for this country that are really nothing like the country was founded.
+And by bad guy, I mean somebody who has reform ideas for this country that are really nothing like the country was founded.

 Just a policy bad guy.